Mode of StudyFull-time, Full-time sandwich with work placement

 - A levels – ABB–BBB

-- UCAS points – 120–128 points to include 3 A levels, or equivalent, with 40 points from A level Biology Applicants will normally need to pass the separate Science Practical Endorsement (calculate your UCAS points)
+- UCAS points – 120-128 points to include 3 A levels, or equivalent, with 40 points from A level Biology.
+For A levels which include a separate science practical component, a pass is desirable and may strengthen an application (calculate your UCAS points)

 - BTECs (Extended Diplomas) – DDM